Sleep Disorders

 After a thorough diagnosis, we’ll recommend the best treatment for your specific sleep disorder, which may include:

-Psychiatric Doctors Who Treat Sleep Disorders
+We Are Psychiatric Doctors Who Treat Sleep Disorders in California

 We offer treatment of mental health disorders for teens and adolescents from the age of 14 years and older.
 You can pay for treatment through most major health insurance providers, including HMOs, Medicare, worker’s compensation and cash.